Anushervon Rakhmanov: Death

 After his arrest, Rakhmanov admitted to all of the killings, in addition to confessing another which was not linked to the series by the investigators.
 He claimed that his motive was robbery and that the victims were chosen at random, but was incapable of reproducing how he committed the acts, as he was always drugged while doing so.
 He was incarcerated at Matrosskaya Tishina to await trial, but on April 2, 2015, he was found hanging from his cell.
-The coroners determined that he had committed suicide.
+The coroners determined that he killed himself.